 Look at the domain name bar at the top of your browser.
 Do you see the padlock to the left of the name?
 That is an indication that the website has been certified as legitimate by a Certification Authority.
 Try it out now, check our VPN website validation.

 Protecting a website with SSL/TLS encryption proves to a customer that the business is taking measures to look after their users’ data.
+Such encryption is used in public key infrastructure (PKI) technology, which refers to secure online communications and safeguarding digital asset sharing on the public internet or company networks.

 The reasons for obtaining SSL/TLS certification can vary widely.
 There are different versions of SSL certificates to choose from, as well as different levels of validation.
 It sounds confusing at first, so let’s break it down.